uncognic/DuckOS/CONTRIBUTING.md

 Doing all of these _aren't_ required but appreciated.
 Please mention in the pull request what you have completed.
 Testing and reviewing should be very easy here's what to test:
 - Look over your changes, make sure there's nothing you missed.
-- First, test it on a virtual machine, my recommedation is VMWare Workstation.
+- First, test it on a virtual machine, my recommedation is VMware Workstation.
 A good alternative is Oracle VirtualBox.
 - Test what your contribution affects, this is dependant on what you change.
 - Test basic programs and functionalities.
-- Test on an actual machine now, repeat the steps.
+- Test on an actual machine now, repeat the steps above.

-I [(fikinoob)](https://github.com/fikinoob), will be the main tester and reviewer, if you would like to become a reviewer/tester, ask on our [Discord](https://dsc.gg/duckos)
+I [(fikinoob)](https://github.com/fikinoob), will be the main tester and reviewer, if you would like to become a reviewer/tester, please ask on our [Discord](https://dsc.gg/duckos).